Tinuvile/tinuvile.github.io/_posts/2024-10-09-GraphTheory.md

     the in-degree of a vertex u is the number of edges from other vertices to u. the out-degree of u is the number of edges from u to other vertices.

+图形的度数序列

+    The degree sequence of a graph is the sequence of the degrees of the vertices, arranged in descend-ing order, with repetitions as needed.

 树(tree)

     A graph is a tree if it is connected and acyclic (contains no cycles).